fortizkea/slate/source/includes/_acl.md

 # Access Control

-The access control layer, authorize that clients and users execute services.
+The access control layer authorizes which clients and users execute services.

-The **Client** is an user with valid credential to execute services; for example: website and Apps mobile (Android or iOS).
+The **Client** is an user with valid credentials to execute services; for example: website and Apps mobile (Android or iOS).

-The **User** is a person with valid email and password authorize to execute services on website and Moneta REST API; for example Taxpayers, Accountants and Moneta Managers.
+The **User** is a person with valid email and password authorized to execute services on website and Moneta REST API; for example Taxpayers, Accountants and Moneta Managers.

 ## Connection Service ##
 The response of connection services are the public information, like countries catalogs.

-### How to get Connecction Token
+### How to get Connection Token
-If your has a Client's valid credentials, execute [`Login Client`](#login-client) service.
+If your have a Client's valid credential, execute [`Login Client`](#login-client) service.

 ### Header Request Service